SQE Marking and Standard Setting Policy

 1.6

-Having determined a cut score, the precision of the assessment as measured by the Standard Error of Measurement (SEm), will be considered.
-A decision will be made by the Board about the level of any correction which should be made for measurement error to arrive at a final pass mark for the assessment.
-This correction will be made in order to ensure that those who pass deserve to pass, on the basis that it provides sufficient assurance that those above the pass mark are competent to practise.
+Having determined the unrounded cut score, the precision of the assessment, as measured by the Standard Error of Measurement (SEm), will be considered.
+A decision will be made by the Board about the level of any correction which should be made for measurement error to arrive at a pass mark for the assessment.
+This correction will be made in order to ensure that those who pass deserve to pass, on the basis that it provides sufficient assurance that those achieving the pass mark are competent to practise.

 2